airyhq/airy/docs/docs/concepts/architecture.md

 Having that in mind, these are the docker containers – or the `Airy Components` – which run as part of Airy Core:

+## Sensitive data

+### Application data

+All the application data is stored in the `Kafka` cluster and the topics which are created for the components.
+As the Kafka cluster is backed up by persistent EBS storage, the data is stored on the PersistentVolumes defined in the Kubernetes cluster.
+At the moment, the data in the Kafka topics is not encrypted.

+### Configuration data

+All the credentials, keys and secrets which the user can overwrite can be configured in the `airy.yaml` file.
+When running `airy create` or `airy config apply` these values are mapped into the following ConfigMaps inside the kafka cluster:

+- `security` ConfigMap - holding the necessary security parameters.
+- `{component-type}-{component}` ConfigMap - holding the configuration for individual sources and components
+- `airy-config-map` ConfigMap - storing a copy of the `airy.yaml` config file, inside the Kubernetes cluster.

 ## Sources

 - sources-`SOURCE_NAME`-webhook - Ingest events from the `SOURCE_NAME` source